webonise/Front-End/Creating-icon-for-IE11-and-apple-devices-for-website.md

-#Browser configuration file and Apple touch icon
+#Creating website favicon for IE11 and Apple devices

 ## Table of Contents